What is iGEM?

 iGEM at MIT

-This year’s MIT’s iGEM team is composed of 11 MIT undergraduates and one graduate student.
-The team draws students from departments all over campus, including biology, bioengineering, electrical engineering and computer science, math, mechanical engineering, even architecture.
+This year’s MIT iGEM team is composed of eight MIT undergraduate, two Wellesley undergraduate, and two high school students.
+The team draws students from a wide range of departments, including biology, bioengineering, electrical engineering and computer science, math, chemistry, and mechanical engineering.

 The iGEM team begins meeting in January.
 With the help of the team’s advisors, students choose a project that matches their interests and takes advantage of the resources and expertise of the hosting laboratory.
 Over the course of the spring semester, the team refines their project idea, designs new genetic parts, and begins to learn the lab skills they’ll need to accomplish their project.